rskupnik/rskupnik.github.io/_posts/2017-09-03-dependency-injection-in-pet-project-dagger2.md

 ---

 If you are like me and you worked in Java web dev, then you might have had the chance to work with **Spring** and it's *dependency injection*.
 It makes your code a lot more clean and easier to follow.
-Wouldn't it be great to use dependency injection in your **pet project** without worrying about it being slow due to reflection or not working on some environments?
+Wouldn't it be great to use dependency injection in your **pet project** without worrying about it being slow due to reflection or the code not working on some environments?

 **Dependency injection** is one form of *inversion of control*.
 The basic principle is that instead of managing dependencies between components in your code by yourself, you use a single container to resolve those for you and inject the required dependencies where you want them.
 You, as a programmer, only have to define how a specific dependency is to be satisfied (create a new object each time, or maybe use a single object for each case, etc.) and then simply provide variables that will hold those dependencies where you need them, add some required annotations - and you're done, the DI library will *inject* the dependencies into those variables as instructed.